Busytown: Analysis and criticism

-Scholars have examined Busytown as a representation for children of what adults do in daily life.
-For example, John Levi Martin conducted an analysis of the division of labor in Busytown.
-He noted, for example, that predators like bears and leopards were overrepresented in jobs with greater authority, while pigs overwhelmingly occupied jobs that were unskilled, demeaning or under someone else's authority.
-Further, pigs were the cause of some 75% of accidents.
+In an analysis of the division of labor in Busytown, John Levi Martin noted that predators such as bears and leopards are overrepresented in jobs with greater authority, while pigs overwhelmingly occupied jobs that were unskilled, demeaning, or subordinate.
+Further, when pigs were involved in an accident, they were at fault 75% of the time.
 Another writer described What Do People Do All Day" as "prophetic," since, by saying "everyone is a worker," it predicts the paradigm shift change from "industrial" to the modern concept of occupation.

 Busytown has been praised for its educational value.
 By presenting animals in having different roles, for example "bear" and "mailman" young children are encouraged to conceive of objects as displaying different conceptual attributes simultaneously.
 That is, each one can be easily seen as belonging to two categories at the same time.
 It has also been described as helping children learn prescience skills.
 The presentation of different scenarios along with questions like: "what do you think might happen next" taught children to interact with and think about what is happening in the drawings.

 Scarry was sensitive to claims his depictions of female characters in Busytown reinforced general stereotypes.
 In one case, he said, his editor labeled a telephone worker Tom the Telephone Man even though he had given the character a pink bow and called her Tina.
 He refused to accept, however, that they promoted violence.